scientiff/bggn213/README.md

 ## Editing on R

-This is my classwork from BGGN-213 at UC San Diego.
+This is my classwork from BGGN-213 Winter Quarter 2020 at UC San Diego.

-This is a test of the README file in RStudio.

-Will we actually push this to the website?!

 ## Editing on Git